Sign up for G Suite

-Sign up for Google Apps to begin using Gmail, Google Calendar, online documents and other collaborative services with your team or organization.
-Use Google Apps with 10 users for a free 30-day trial.
-After that, begin your paid service and add as many users as you want.
-Ready to begin?
+Sign up for G Suite to start using Gmail, Google Drive storage, Google Calendar, online documents, video Hangouts, and other collaborative services with your team or organization.
+Sign up with 10 or fewer users for a free trial.
+Compare editions and see pricing.

-You'll need three pieces of information to sign up:
+You need 3 pieces of information to sign up

 During sign-up, follow the instructions to use your existing domain.
 It must be a domain name you currently own.
 In fact, before you start using your domain with Google services, we'll ask you to verify your ownership.
-This requires that you be able to access either your domain's DNS settings or the source files on your domain's web server.
+To do this, you need to be able to access your domain's DNS settings or the source files on your domain's web server.

-Google doesn't host domains, so you don't need to transfer your domain to us—you should still maintain an account with your domain host.
+You don't need to transfer your domain to us—you can still maintain an account with your domain host.
 We just enable services for your domain.
 Who is my domain host?

-Using the domain with another Google enterprise account?
+Using the domain with another Google Cloud account?
 Before signing up the domain for a new account here, you must remove it from the other account.

-If you want to use Google Apps but don't have a domain name, we can help you purchase one.
-We don't register or host domain names ourselves, but you can purchase one during the sign-up process from one of our domain host partners (available in US English only).
+If you want to use G Suite but don't have a domain name, we can help you purchase one during the sign-up process.

 For details, see Purchase a domain from a Google partner.

-A personal user name to use with Google Apps services
+A personal username to use with G Suite services

 The personal username in your domain that you’ll use with Google services, as in email@example.com.
-You’ll use this name (along with a password) to sign in to your Google Apps account and manage services for your organization.
-You’ll also use it as your email address (if you’re using Gmail), and with all your other Google Apps services.
+You’ll use this name (along with a password) to sign in to your G Suite account and manage services for your organization.
+You’ll also use it as your email address (if you’re using Gmail), and with all your other G Suite services.

-An email address that's not in your Google Apps domain
+An email address that's not in your G Suite domain

 After you sign up, we'll take you to your Google Admin console where you can verify domain ownership (if you signed up an existing domain) and continue setting up services for your users.